 Teaching

-In the spring, 2023 semester, I will begin teaching a Marketing and Society PhD seminar to doctoral students at the University of Massachusetts Amherst.
+In the spring, 2023 semester, I taught Marketing and Society, a PhD seminar, at the University of Massachusetts Amherst.

 In the fall, 2022 semester, I began teaching Nonprofit Marketing to undergraduate students at the University of Massachusetts Amherst.